Translate

 Scotland Aug 14 - 30, 2025

-My original plan of visiting Scotland was to circle in a clockwise manner from Glasgow and ending in Edinburgh for 2-3 weeks.
+My original plan was to travel around Scotland in a clockwise loop from Glasgow and ending in Edinburgh for 2-3 weeks.
 There are six UNESCO sites in Scotland.
 St. Kilda and Orkney are remote and I did not expect to visit these two sites because of the time constraint.
 I was advised to visit Scotland in July or August because of unpredictable weather.
 I had packed only one light weight jacket on this journey.

 On August 14th, I took a ferry from Larne, Northern Ireland to Cairnryan, Scotland.
-Affordable accommodation in Scotland was very hard to book at that time of the year.
+Affordable accommodation in Scotland was difficult to find at that time of the year.
 I could only find a 2-night AirBnB stay in Dumbarton which is about 25 km west of Glasgow.
 It turns out that Dumbarton dates back to the Iron Age and has a Canadian connection.
 Dumbarton Castle is the iconic landmark there.

 "In 1936 Canadian distilling company Hiram Walker bought over the Glasgow-based distiller George Ballantine & Son Ltd. In 1938 they built a large grain whisky distillery on the river Leven (on the site of the Archibald McMillan shipyard) named the Inverleven distillery.
 As a result, the town became known as a major centre of the whisky industry in the mid to late 20th century.
 The distillery at the height of its production was the largest grain distillery in Europe." - from Wikipedia